-It was hard to pick just one photo to feature from this landmarks-protected London townhouse belonging to an artist and a fashion editor.
+It is hard to pick just one favorite room in this landmarks-protected London townhouse belonging to an artist and a fashion editor.
 One of the three sitting rooms, the horn-tile-lined shower room with teak floor (!!!), or the master bath with hand-painted silk shade and black fireplace?
 It’s all very glam, yet eclectic.
 The story makes it sound as if conforming to historic requirements was a burden, yet we don’t think the furnishings would look as interesting in a white modernist box.
 Those with black mantles will find several schemes to study.

 Fashion Editor Kim Hersov’s London Home [Elle Decor]